 Bangor was one of Thoreau’s favorite places to visit in New England.
 “There stands the city of Bangor,” Henry David Thoreau wrote in “The Maine Woods,” “50 miles up the Penobscot, at the head of navigation for vessels of the largest class, the principal lumber depot on this continent, with a population of 12,000, like a star on the edge of night, still hewing at the forests of which it is built, already overflowing with the luxuries and refinement of Europe, and sending its vessels to Spain, to England, and to the West Indies for its groceries — and yet only a few axemen have gone ‘up river,’ into the howling wilderness which feeds it.”

 Beautiful actress Hedy Lamarr in Movie “The Strange Woman” depicts Bangor in 1824 though filmed in 1946.
-Bangor was a lumbering boom town with no police force in those days.
+Bangor was a lumbering boom town in 1824 with no police force and a thriving Devil’s Half Acre.

-Gov John McKernan and Gov John Baldacci grew up here, Sen. Susan Collins lives here, Actress Stephanie Niznik was a graduate of John Bapst H.S., William Cohen grew up in Bangor and became the U.S. Sec. of Defense, In Baseball, Matt Kinney and Brian Butterfield were born here, Matt Stairs lived here, and Dorothea Dix, John B Curtis & Paul Bunyan have roots here.
+Gov John McKernan and Gov John Baldacci grew up here, Sen. Susan Collins lives here, Gov Edward Kent lived here, Gov Frederic Hale Parkhurst and Gov William Durkee Williamson lived here, Gov Frederick William Plaisted was born here and Actress Stephanie Niznik was a graduate of John Bapst H.S., Sen William Cohen grew up in Bangor and became the U.S. Sec. of Defense, In Baseball, Matt Kinney and Brian Butterfield were born here, Matt Stairs lived here, and Dorothea Dix, John B Curtis & Paul Bunyan have roots here.
 Here is something else you may not know.
 Zander Bogaerts and his twin brother Jair Bogaerts played here in 2010.
 Aruba won the Senior League World Series at Mansfield Stadium.
 You might say Zander got his start in Bangor.
 The Boston Red Sox signed him soon after.
+Jair was not as lucky only playing two years Majors but still plays in the Minors.
+Zander still plays for the Sox as one of their best.

-This bronze statue above honors river drivers and is also known as “The Last Drive.”.
+This bronze statue above honors river drivers and is also known as “The Last Drive”.
 It was created by Bangor sculptor Charles Tefft in 1925.
-Luther H. Peirce was a lumber baron and his decendants donated this memorial.
+Luther H. Peirce was a lumber baron and his decendents donated this memorial.
 Photo below is how it once looked in its glory and the gardeners were superb then.

 Below you will see a video of a Flash Mob done at the Hannaford Supermarket on Broadway in Bangor.
 It went viral on the web.
 Also you will discover the rest of the story about how it came to be so popular online.